-Located in the serene Arizona desert, you’ll find our eating disorder facility in Mesa that serves adolescents ages 10-17 of all genders.
-This center offers a high level of care with residential treatment, 24/7 nursing oversight and a full-time medical director.
+Located in the serene Arizona desert, you’ll find our residential eating disorder facility in Mesa that serves adolescents ages 10-17 of all genders.
 We are conveniently located to support those in the surrounding Phoenix area, yet close enough to the Phoenix Sky Harbor Airport to accommodate patients and families coming from out of state.
 For your convenience, the concierge at our facility will assist you in scheduling air travel and lodging, and will provide free ground transportation to our facility.

 The 24-bed facility makes Mesa one of Center for Discovery’s largest residential treatment programs with the highest staff-to-patient ratio for even more support.
 What sets Mesa apart is that treatment is geared to patients who are in need of more nutritional rehabilitation.
 The Mesa center feels like a residence within a medical environment, in which enhanced psychiatric approaches from expert healthcare professionals take place.

 When a patient with an eating disorder needs more nutritional support, getting them the best nutritional care is the primary goal.
 With the CFD Nutrition Therapy Program at Mesa, the process of allowing food flexibility combined with nutritional psychiatry is at the forefront of treatment.
 We collaborate with medical professionals to promote the stability and nutrition rehabilitation for the body and the brain.
 This comprehensive and transformative approach empowers patients to find what recovery means for them so they can carve the right path to improve their relationships with food, mind and body.